Radclyffe Hall: Early life

-In 1907 at the Bad Homburg spa in Germany, Hall met Mabel Batten, a well-known amateur singer of Lieder.
+In 1907 at the Bad Homburg spa in Germany, Hall met Mabel Batten (1856–1916), a well-known amateur singer of Lieder.
 Batten (nicknamed "Ladye") was 51 years old to Hall's 27, and was married with an adult daughter and grandchildren.
 They fell in love and, after Batten's husband died, they set up residence together.
 Batten introduced Hall to a circle of artistic and intellectual women, many of them lesbians.
 She also was the first to call Hall "John", after noting her resemblance to one of Hall's male ancestors, and Hall used this name for the rest of her life.
 Batten encouraged Hall to begin seeking publishing for her poetry.

 In 1915, Hall fell in love with Batten's cousin, Una Troubridge (1887–1963).
-Troubridge was a sculptor and the wife of Vice-Admiral Ernest Troubridge, and the mother of a young daughter.
+Troubridge was a sculptor, the wife of Vice-Admiral Ernest Troubridge, and the mother of a young daughter.
 Troubridge and Hall would be lovers for the remainder of their lives.
 The romance caused tension between Batten, Hall, and Troubridge, until 1916 when Batten died.
 Upon her death, Hall had Batten's corpse embalmed and a silver crucifix blessed by the pope laid on it.
 Hall, Batten, and Troubridge were "undeterred by the Church's admonitions on same-sex relationships.
 Hall's Catholicism sat beside a life-long attachment to spiritualism and reincarnation."
 In 1917, Radclyffe Hall and Una Troubridge began living together.
 From 1924 to 1929 they lived at 37 Holland Street, Kensington, London.
 The relationship lasted until Hall's death.